hcdenbakker/colorid/README.md

 ## Usage
 ```
-USAGE:
-    bigs_id [SUBCOMMAND]

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information

 SUBCOMMANDS:
-    batch_search    does a bigsi search on a bunch of fastq.gz/fasta files
     build      builds a bigsi
     help       Prints this message or the help of the given subcommand(s)
     info       dumps index parameters and accessions
+    read_id    id's reads
-    search          does a bigsi search
+    search     does a bigsi search on one or more fasta/fastq.gz files
 ```

 # Example: